Chinese Ghost Festival Meets Halloween and Day of the Dead – Is there a Chinese Halloween?

 It is the day to commemorate and honor family ancestors and deceased family members.
 People visit the tombs, clean up, and burn paper offerings.
 It is also a tradition to bring food, fruit, and flowers to the tomb for the deceased family members to “enjoy”.
 It is on April 5 every year.
 This is similar to the Dia of Los Muertos in Mexican and Hispanic culture.

 Video: Story and history of Qíng Míng Jié in Chinese.
 Audio in Mandarin Chinese.
-Subtitle: Simplified Chinese.
+Subtitle: Traditional Chinese.

 Halloween (United States): October 31 萬聖節